ablanco1950/LFW_TwoModels/README.md

 Bill_Clinton_0004.jpg: es

 The program GuessImagesLFW_MinDist.py allows to detect the image that has been predicted as having the minimum distance, which is important to detect the images that produce errors or interferences and allows the necessary debugging of the image database.

+Module  GuessImagesSVM.py is also incorporated that takes advantage of the facility of sklearn to implement the SVM model with great simplicity and results near GuessImagesLFW_MinDist.py

 References: